purvakulkarni15/Metis-installation-on-windows/README.md

 1. I am no terminal nerd, so let’s do this the easy way - via CMake GUI.
 Set your source directory to the `GKlib` folder and create a new build directory (`GKlib-build`) to hold the cmake build files

 2. Hit the `Configure` button and let CMake do its thing.
-When it asks for your Visual Studio version, make sure you don’t accidentally choose the wrong one—this is no time for mindless fumbles.
+When it asks for your Visual Studio version, make sure you don’t accidentally choose the wrong one.
+This is no time for mindless fumbles.

 3. With configuration done, click `Generate`.
 This will prepare your solution files for the next step.